CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/getting-started-with-cam-create-managed-application.md

 * Configure a script box for your application
 * Create Monitoring policy
-* Request use of Managed Application script box
+* Request Managed Application script box (Linux or Windows) be shared to your workspace
 * Create script box to be Managed version of your application
 * Add Managed Application script box as variable
 * Pass necessary values to Managed Application script box